Book 4: The Time Machine

 “He was in an amazing plight.
 His coat was dusty and dirty, and smeared with green down the sleeves; his hair disordered, and as it seemed to me greyer-either with dust or dirt or because its colour had actually faded.
 His face was ghastly pale.”

-So the Time Traveller’s not looking too hot, and when he finally collects himself he tells his dinner guests about his time travelling adventures.
+So the Time Traveller’s not looking too hot.
+When he finally collects himself, he tells his guests all about his adventure.

-Long story short, his travels took him to the year 802,701, which, not going to lie, is quite a long time from now.
-There, he encounters two distinct creatures, or species (or are they?): the Eloi and the Morlocks.
-The Eloi are these cute pint-sized humans that literally spend all day long frolicking in the fields picking flowers, and the Morlocks are creepy, hairy creatures that live underground.
+Long story short, he travels to the year 802,701, which, not going to lie, is quite a long time from now.
+There, he encounters two distinct species (or are they?): the Eloi and the Morlocks.
+The Eloi are cute pint-sized humans that spend all day frolicking in the fields picking flowers.
+The Morlocks, on the other hand, are creepy, hairy creatures that live underground.

-It becomes the Time Traveller’s theory that at some point humanity had become so advanced and comfortable that innovation was no longer needed, and so began the intellectual descent of man into the Eloi (a sort of post-utopia story as opposed to a post-apocalyptic story).
-He also conjectures that the Morlocks had long ago been the servant class of men, banished to the underground, who now provide for the Eloi out of habit, but also, by the way, probably eat them.
+The Time Traveller theorizes that at some point in time humanity became so advanced and comfortable that innovation was no longer needed.
+As such, humans descended intellectually into the Eloi.
+He further conjectures that the Morlocks had long ago been the servant class of men, banished to the underground.
+They provide for the Eloi out of habit, but, in recompense, eat them.

 YUP!

-The Time Traveller realizes that the Eloi are afraid of the dark, which is when the Morlocks come out to take an Eloi.
-Throughout his week in the future, the Time Traveller begins to put two and two together on this matter.
+The Time Traveller realizes that the Eloi are afraid of the dark, which is when the Morlocks come out to take one of them.

 Theme: Post-Utopia

-One of the main takeaways from The Time Machine is that the future, remember it’s 802,701 AD, is nothing at all like what the Time Traveller imagined it would be.
+One of the main takeaways from The Time Machine is that the future is nothing like what the Time Traveller imagined it would be.
 It’s a lot worse in probably the weirdest, most disturbing way possible.
 This leads us to the quotation at the top of this post.
 If everything was just great all the time, humans would have no reason to exercise their noggins!
 We need changes and challenges and things to do!
 I mean, how many people actually feel useless and dumb when they’ve got nothing to do?
 Pretty much everyone ever.

-The Time Traveller ends up in a future in which humans basically achieved everything, that’s his theory anyway, and then had nothing left to work for.
-It’s a good message, I think.
-And in today’s day and age, it’s all too easy to succumb to Eloi-syndrome and just hang out putting flowers in everyone’s pockets.
-(Not to say that we shouldn’t do that, everyone likes receiving flowers, but the Eloi are airheads and can barely understand basic concepts is what I’m getting at.)
+The Time Traveller ends up in a future in which humans basically achieved everything, and then had nothing left to work for.
+That’s his theory anyway.
+And it’s a good message, I think.
+In today’s day and age, it’s all too easy to succumb to Eloi-syndrome and just hang out putting flowers in everyone’s pockets.
+(Though who doesn’t like receiving flowers!)

 Maybe it’s just part of being human: we’ve always got to have something to work for, otherwise we’ll end up like the Eloi (or the Morlocks!).
 (Mr. Karl Marx had a lot to say about man’s relationship to work, but I shall leave that for another post.)